 Level 4, 10 Credits.

-Coaching and mentoring is used more and more, supporting individuals achieve their goals in many areas of life.
-Within the 10 weeks you will understand what it is, how it works and how to do it.
-As a coach or mentor the course will develop your ability to establish rapport, develop listening skills and the ability to pick up and respond to issues raised by your client.
-In the safe environment of the classroom new skills will be practiced each week.
-Along-side your developing practice, recent research will help inform class and individual reflection and evaluation.
+Mentoring is used increasingly for supporting individuals achieve their goals in life.
+As a mentor you will develop your ability to establish rapport, develop listening skills and the ability to pick up and respond to issues raised by your mentee.
+Although highly practical, the course includes theory to support reflection and evaluation of mentoring practice.